matyhattam/veesion-home-test/README.md

    - Add more support for video formats (MP4, MOV, etc.)

 3. **API Performance**
+   - Implement backgroundtasks form fastapi to handle long jobs than can run in the background in addition to celery
    - Implement request rate limiting
    - Add API response caching with Redis
    - Consider using FastAPI's background tasks for non-blocking operations